So, you finally thought of a blog post to write and when you open WordPress, you see “Connection Lost: trying to reconnect” or a similar error.

 It is not necessary to make both the above-given changes.
 You can also change the time interval as per your writing speed.

 Until now, most of you might have already got a solution to the problem.
-If you’ve not yet got the problem, we will see the common and last working solution.
+If you’ve not yet got the problem, we will see the common and one of the last working solutions.

 With that being said, let’s move on to the last solution to this problem.
 This is the ultimate solution for all the WordPress problems including the connection lost problem.
 If nothing works, this might surely work.